Frequently Asked Questions

 The main goal of our listed CS prerequisites is to learn not merely a particular computer programming language, but the fundamentals of computer science, including data structures and algorithms, and software engineering principles, including abstraction, modularity, and object-oriented programming.
 We expect our applicants to know something about computer science.

 The particular Stanford classes we list are CS 106 A and B. These can be taken at Stanford or on-line through SCPD; the course content is also available for free through Stanford Engineering Everywhere.
-The particular languages covered in those classes are Java and C++.
+The particular languages covered in those classes are Python and C++.
 There are many good equivalent options available at other colleges and universities, and on-line.

-Many CS classes at Stanford use C, C++, or Java.
-The BMI core courses and many of the other graduate electives typically use R, Python, or Matlab.
 Most of our students end up learning and using multiple languages.
 It is not necessary to have mastered all these languages before applying.

 I took the prerequisites years ago.
 Is that okay?